dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T1016: Non-compliance can lead to significant repercussions.
+### T1016: Penalties can lead to financial losses and health risks.

 |Support|
 |---|